0xfourzerofour/vertex/README.md

 ## TODO

- - Create Nextjs platform for hosted graphql schemas
- - Create cli tool to publish schemas from service CI
+ - Create cli tool to publish schemas from service CI [current tool only for generation](https://github.com/joshpauline/vertex-cli)
- - Add terraform deployment to autoscaling group behind a load balancer
  - create cli tool to deploy schemas from service ci to remove need for introspection
  - Load all graphs into one schema for playground introspection
  - Add Web socket functionality for subsriptions
  - cache full introspection graph in memory for fast retrieval
  - Cache hash of request body for faster proxying
  - Load and save services from DynamoDB
- - Allow passing variables to query/mutations
- - Dockerize build for easy deployment and scalability
  - Logging
  - Load services from CLI